Power & Mounting

 Hardware reference

-Power inputs, consumption profiles, Restricted Mode behavior, and approved mounting hardware for the ALPON X5 AI edge AI computer.
-Covers USB Type-C PD, the 12–32 V DC screw terminal, optional PoE+ on PoE-variant SKUs, and tabletop, wall, and 35 mm DIN rail installation.
+Power input specifications, consumption profiles, Restricted Mode behavior, and approved mounting hardware for the ALPON X5 AI edge AI computer.
+Covers USB Type-C PD, the 12–32 V DC screw terminal, optional PoE+ on PoE-variant SKUs, and wall, DIN rail, and combined installation paths.

 The ALPON X5 AI accepts power from three independent inputs: USB Type-C PD (15 V, 27 W minimum), a 3-pin screw terminal (12 V–32 V DC, 27 W minimum) with reverse-polarity protection, and optional PoE+ (IEEE 802.3at, up to 25 W) on ETHERNET 0.
 All three sources share a common rail through hardware ideal diodes; the device draws from the source with the highest voltage.
 Typical consumption is ~8 W idle, up to ~45.5 W under full AI load.
 The fanless aluminum enclosure mounts on a desk, wall, or 35 mm DIN rail via 2× M4 holes on the base.